Trevor Story Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in MLB.

-- The Rays' 3.81 team ERA ranks fourth across all MLB pitching staffs.
+- The Rays have the fourth-ranked team ERA across all league pitching staffs (3.83).

-- The Rays surrender the third-fewest home runs in baseball (143 total, one per game).
+- Rays pitchers combine to give up the third-fewest home runs in baseball (145 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.